Questions and Answers about Pesso Boyden System Psychotherapy

 People learn a lot from playing roles for other people.
 We discover aspects of ourselves that give us new information and insight.
 It can also be incredibly moving to watch a structure.
 Often we will find that issues resonate with us, and we may find that we receive some healing even though we have not actually participated in a structure ourselves.
 Generally at the end of the day, people report that they feel more connected to themselves, more content and more alive, whether or not they have had their ‘own’ structure.
 We have many people who choose to attend sessions, to learn from other people and the issues they work with, and only rarely have their own structure.

 Created by Al Pesso and his wife Diane Boyden, who were dancers.
 It is a powerful method of change and healing that began in 1970’s.
 There are many practitioners in the USA, Holland, Switzerland, Germany, Belgium, Norway, Denmark, and the Czech Republic.
 It has recently become established in the UK.

 Yes CPD forms will be given out as requested.

 What are your qualifications?

 I am a practicising psychotherapist, and supervisor.
-UKCP Accredited through NLPtCA and COSRT, and an Accredited Pesso Boyden Therapist, Accredited PBSP Supervisor, and one of only three PBSP Accredited Trainers in the UK
+UKCP Accredited through NLPtCA, and an Accredited Pesso Boyden Therapist, Accredited PBSP Supervisor, and one of only three PBSP Accredited Trainers in the UK